TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 5/1 Corinthians 5.6.md

 ---

-Your glorying is not good.
-Know ye not that a little leaven leaveneth the whole lump?
+Your boasting is not good.
+Don't you know that a little yeast leavens the whole lump?